bdrhoa/opportunistic-data-repli/README.md

-## Automatic opportunistic data exchange over bluetooth on mobile devices (with CouchDB)
+## Automatic opportunistic data replication using CouchDB (over ethernet, WiFi and bluetooth)

+**STATUS: PROOF OF CONCEPT IMPLEMENTATION**

 All devices have local CouchDB instance.
 This allows automatic propagation of data and couchapps operating on that data.

-There are two modes of operation:
+Auto sync modes of operation:

+- with (W)LAN peers discovered by network broadcast

-- auto sync with known bluetooth devices (by bluetooth address)
+- with known bluetooth devices (by bluetooth address)

-- auto sync with discoverable bluetooth devices [work in progress]
+- with discoverable bluetooth devices [work in progress]

-Tested on: Android 2.3.5, N900, ArchLinux
+Tested on: Android 2.3.5, N900, ArchLinux.

 #### Setup on Android:

 - install and start MobileFuton -
   https://play.google.com/store/apps/details?id=com.mainerror.mobilefuton

+- install and start precompiled Android Bluetooth CouchDB Replicator - and-opp-couchdb-repli/bin/andoppcouchdbrepli-debug.apk

+- OR build it from source

+        $ cd and-opp-couchdb-repli
+        $ ant debug # .apk is created in bin subdir

+##### Configuration

-- create /mnt/sdcard/couchdb-repli-known_nodes.txt with following
+For bluetooth known-nodes mode, create /mnt/sdcard/couchdb-repli-known_nodes.txt with following format:
-  format:

         HH:HH:HH:HH:HH:HH optional-device-description
         ...

-- install and start precompiled Android Bluetooth CouchDB Replicator - and-bt-couchdb-repli/bin/andbtcouchdbrepli-debug.apk

-- OR build it from source

-        $ cd and-bt-couchdb-repli
-        $ ant debug # .apk is created in bin subdir
+HH:HH:HH:HH:HH:HH is bluetooth device address.

 #### Requirements on N900 and GNU/Linux